MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 # Reference implementation

-To illustrate the deployment of Azure Machine Learning in a larger setting, this section outlines how the organization `Contoso` has set up Azure Machine Learning given their organizational constraints, reporting and budgeting requirements:
+To illustrate the deployment of Azure Machine Learning in a larger setting, this section outlines how the organization 'Contoso' has set up Azure Machine Learning given their organizational constraints, reporting and budgeting requirements:

 * Contoso creates resource groups on a solution basis for cost management and reporting reasons.
 * Due to budgeting requirements, IT administrators can only create resource groups and resources for funded solutions.